Robin-Hoodie/io.oreon.www/README.md

 - Webpack

-While Gatsby uses Webpack under the hood, you have probably also noticed the `webpack.config.js` file in the root directory.
+While Gatsby uses Webpack under the hood, we're [configuring webpack ourselves](https://github.com/Robin-Hoodie/io.oreon.www/blob/master/config/functions/webpack.config.js) for our Netlify Functions
-This webpack file is used for bundling our Netlify Functions code, that lives in `functions/`.
+This webpack file is used for bundling our Netlify Functions code, that lives in [functions/](https://github.com/Robin-Hoodie/io.oreon.www/blob/master/config/functions/).
-Again, most important is that this uses the `@babel/preset-typescript` preset for the transpilation process.
+Again, most important is that this uses the [@babel/preset-typescript](https://babeljs.io/docs/en/babel-preset-typescript) preset for the transpilation process.

 #### TODO-List